 The own choice scene(s) must be selected from a published play or screenplay or a published collection of solo or duologue scenes, or be adapted from the dialogue of a published novel.
-They must not be set in the LAMDA Acting Anthology - Volume 4.

 The performance time of the scene(s) must be a minimum of two minutes and no more than four minutes.
 The Learner(s) must announce the title, author and character prior to the performance.
 A legible copy of the scene should be provided for the Examiner.